PelionIoT/mbl-docs/Docs/refs/containers_packages.md

 * **Process isolation**: each process has access to a private virtual address space.
 * **Namespace isolation**: partitions resources such as process IDs, file names and names associated with network access.
-* **Cgroups**: isolates the resources (CPU, memory, file storage and network bandwidth) used by a group of processes.
+* **Cgroups**: Limits and isolates the resources (CPU, memory, file storage and network bandwidth) used by a group of processes.

 ### Application packaging